trtcrd/SLIM/man/sections/isONclust-for-Nanopore-PacBio.md

 Default: `0.20`.

 This is passed to cutadapt as its maximum allowed error rate for matching primers.

+**Primer trimming**

+Default: enabled.

+When enabled and a primer FASTA is supplied, SLIM trims primers from PacBio HiFi reads before chimera filtering and from final oriented representatives before OTU ID normalization.
+When disabled, primer sequences are still used for final representative orientation, but trimming is skipped.

 **Minimum reads per retained isONclust3 cluster**